-- Signed and completed application form; - Full project description outlining scope of project, and detailed description of materials to be used; - Scaled drawings/renderings of the proposed project; - A line-by-line cost breakdown of project components related to the façade only; - Current photos of the building façade prior to construction beginning; - Any historic photos of the building (if available); and, - If tenant is applying, a letter of understanding from the property owner must be provided indicating they are aware of the work being undertaken and the tenant is completing the work and will be the one to receive the incentive.
+- Signed and completed application form; - Full project description outlining scope of project, and detailed description of materials to be used; - A line-by-line cost breakdown of project components related to the façade only; - Current photos of the building façade prior to construction beginning; - If tenant is applying, a letter of understanding from the property owner must be provided indicating they are aware of the work being undertaken and the tenant is completing the work and will be the one to receive the incentive. - Depending on the project, supporting renderings, drawings, or images may be required.

 Note: Applicants are responsible for obtaining all necessary permits and approvals for the proposed work from the City of Saskatoon.
+If permits are required, grant payment will not be issued until permits are provided to the Program Coordinator.

-3.2 Adjudication process
+3.2 Adjudication Process